 ABOUT

-Afro Anatolian Tales is a boundary-crossing music project founded by Dutch-Turkish percussionist Sjahin During.
-The first album, Afro Anatolian Tales, was released in 2008 by the renowned Turkish label Double Moon.
-It garnered international recognition and was included in the Top 5 of music journalist Charlie Gillett’s (BBC) compilation.
-The album also received a 5-star review in Songlines Magazine, which described it as “a fascinating and contemplative musical journey.”
+Afro Anatolian Tales is a boundary crossing music project founded by Dutch Turkish percussionist Sjahin During.
+The debut album, Afro Anatolian Tales, was released in 2008 by the renowned Turkish label Double Moon.
+It received international recognition, was included in the Top 5 of BBC journalist Charlie Gillett’s compilation, and was awarded a 5 star review in Songlines Magazine, which described it as “a fascinating and contemplative musical journey.”

-Since then, the project has evolved through collaborations with a wide range of artists, each contributing to its distinctive and evolving sound.
-Drawing inspiration from the musical traditions of Anatolia, Iran, India, and other Silk Road cultures, Afro Anatolian Tales fuses ancient rhythmic and melodic elements with contemporary electronics and improvisation.
+Since then, the project has developed through collaborations with a wide range of artists, each contributing to its distinctive and evolving sound.
+Drawing inspiration from the musical traditions of Anatolia, Iran, India, and other Silk Road cultures, Afro Anatolian Tales brings together ancient rhythmic and melodic elements with contemporary electronics and improvisation.

-Based in Amsterdam and led by its core trio, the ensemble crafts “a musical bridge of sounds between the Orient and Occident,” exploring shifting formations and immersive soundscapes.
-Their music transcends genre boundaries, weaving Eastern and Western influences into a vibrant, cinematic experience.
+Based in Amsterdam and led by its core trio, the ensemble creates what it describes as “a musical bridge of sounds between the Orient and Occident,” exploring shifting formations and immersive soundscapes.
+The music moves fluidly across genres, weaving Eastern and Western influences into a vibrant and cinematic listening experience.

-In performance, traditional instruments such as percussion, kemenche, duduk, ney, and tanbur merge seamlessly with live electronics, digital sound design, and rich sonic textures, offering audiences a contemporary interpretation of timeless traditions.
+In performance, a fluid combination of traditional and contemporary musical languages merges with live electronics and immersive sound design, offering a contemporary interpretation of timeless traditions.

-Afro Anatolian Tales works closely with festivals and venues through residencies and artistic collaborations, creating performances that grow organically from the moment, the place, and the people involved.
-This results in performances that are never repeated, each one a unique dialogue between tradition, innovation, and the present moment.
+Afro Anatolian Tales works closely with festivals and venues through residencies and artistic collaborations, developing performances that grow organically from the moment, the place and the people involved.
+As a result, no two performances are ever the same.
+Each concert becomes a unique dialogue between tradition, innovation and the present moment.

-Tarab Dance marks the third production by Afro Anatolian Tales and will be accompanied by an international album release tour set to launch in 2026.
+Tarab Dance is the third production by Afro Anatolian Tales and will be accompanied by an international album release tour launching in 2026.

 Tivoli Vredenburg 2025